 The revisit design of a monitoring program reflects the relative importance of each monitoring objective.
 Visiting a set of sample units every year (pure panel) ensures low variance for trend estimates but the sites tend to wear out and obtain biases through conditioning, particularly when destructive sampling is used (Fuller 1999, McDonald 2003).
 Visiting a set of sites in alternating years (rotating panel) allows for the inclusion of more sites in the sample (increasing the chance of observing rare elements) and results in low variance for the estimation of mean levels (status) within a year (Fuller 1999, McDonald 2003).
-Urquhart and Kincaid (1999) found the pure panel to be the best for detecting linear trends through time and revisiting new sample units each time to be the best for estimating status.
-The revisit design for biological monitoring under the IMRP will balance the objectives for status and trend estimation equally as suggested by McDonald (2003), Fuller (1999), Breidt and Fuller (1999), and Urquhart et al. (1998).
+Urquhart and Kincaid (1999) found the pure panel to be the best for detecting linear trends through time and revisiting new sample units each time to be the objectives for status and trend estimation equally as suggested by McDonald (2003), Fuller (1999), Breidt and Fuller (1999), and Urquhart et al. (1998).